surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 /* My Custom function*/

 /*START*/
-function myfunction_8(param1,param2)
+function myfunction(param1,param2)
 {
  // Define function body
    return 0;
 }
 /*END*/
 ```
-> Note : You can add function parameter in function body only.
+> Note : You can add your code in function body only.

 **Example :**
 ```